Ndidi Okonkwo Nwuneli

+She is the former President and Chief Executive Officer of the ONE Campaign, a global advocacy organization focused on fighting for the investments to ensure economic opportunities and healthier lives in Africa.
+She started her career at McKinsey & Company’s Chicago Office.

 Early life and education

-Nwuneli was born on March 22, 1975, at the University of Nigeria Teaching Hospital in Enugu, Nigeria to a Nigerian professor of Pharmacology—Paul Obuekwe Okonkwo and an American professor of History—Rina Okonkwo.
+Dr. Nwuneli was born on 22 March 1975, at the University of Nigeria Teaching Hospital in Enugu, Nigeria to a Nigerian professor of pharmacology—Paul Obuekwe Okonkwo and an American professor of history—Rina Okonkwo.

 Her father is from Awka, Anambra and her mother is originally from New York City.
 They met at Cornell University in 1965.
 Her parents were educators by profession.
 They taught and mentored students with the goal of improving the Nigerian Education System.
-In an interview with the National Mirror Nwuneli explains, “I was born the third of five children.
+In an interview with the National Mirror Nwuneli explains, "I was born the third of five children.
 My parents[....]exposed my siblings and I to the concept of patriotism and service from very young ages....during the dark years of the late General Sani Abacha years, when many professors fled outside the country, my parents stuck it out, going for many months without salaries.
 Even with these challenges, holidays in our home were devoted to giving to others; trips to orphanages and other charity organizations formed a critical part of our socialization".

 By 1997, she was enrolled at Harvard Business School (HBS).
 While there, she received both the Harvey Fellowship and the National Black MBA Association Graduate Scholarship, both recognizing her academic accomplishments.
-Her extracurricular activities at Harvard include founding and co-chairing the Annual African Business Conference; Vice President of Faculty and Student Affairs for the Africa Business Club; International Liaison for the African American Student Union; and Publicity Chair for the Christian Association.
-She graduated with her MBA at 24 in 1999.
+Her extracurricular activities at Harvard include founding and co-chairing the annual African Business Conference; Vice President of Faculty and Student Affairs for the Africa Business Club; International Liaison for the African American Student Union; and Publicity Chair for the Christian Association.
+She earned an MBA in 1999 at the age of 24.

 Career

-Ndidi's career began in her junior year at The University of Pennsylvania when she held a Summer Business Analyst position with McKinsey & Company in New York.
+Nwuneli's career began in her junior year at The University of Pennsylvania when she held a Summer Business Analyst position with McKinsey & Company in New York.
 In 1995, she was offered a full-time position at McKinsey as a Business Analyst working out of Chicago, Illinois.
 She also worked for McKinsey in their office in Johannesburg, South Africa.
-Her work with McKinsey in 1997 led to the management and training of police officers across 25 South African Police Service Stations, as well as an increase in criminal convictions and a reduction in crime rates.
+Her work with McKinsey in 1997 led to the management and training of police officers across 25 South African Police Service stations, as well as an increase in criminal convictions and a reduction in crime rates.